 - Policies to block images with certain vulnerabilities

 - Pre-built dashboards and customizable dashboards

-- Customer support received negative feedback, such as unresponsiveness.
+- Customer support received negative feedback for response slowdowns.

 Best for developers working in code repositories

 Snyk offers a security solution specifically designed with developers in mind.
 It searches for license violations in Docker images and provides a vulnerability report for each package in a repository.
-Snyk supports a variety of programming languages, and customers found it easy to implement.
-It permits many integrations, including GitHub and GitLab connections for developers to utilize.
+Snyk supports a variety of programming languages, which makes it easier for customers to implement.
+It permits many integrations for developers, including GitHub and GitLab connections.